Thokoza: History

 In the early 1990s, prior to the 1994 elections, political tensions developed between the township dwellers and the hostel residents, split by political affiliations, the African National Congress (ANC) or the Inkatha Freedom Party (IFP).
 In October 1999, the leaders of both the ANC and IFP met in Thokoza's Khumalo Road, to commemorate at a community-memorial, the 688 people who died during the violence in the early 1990s, and to symbolize a spirit of healing and reconciliation in the community.

 Traditional use of the name

 Thokoza is a Zulu based word that is a form of greeting to South African shamans of a South African spiritual tradition.
 Zulu shamans may also be known as traditional healers or sangomas.
 The greeting is a dignified, respectful way to greet a South African shaman, typically a woman, while kneeling, followed by a cupping of the hands, right over left, and clapping twice.
 One greets to show acknowledgement of another person, to show that they are seen.
-To greet a Zulu shaman you can say, “Thokoza Gogo,” or “Thokoza Mukhulu.”
+To greet a Zulu shaman you can say, “Thokoza Gogo,” or “Thokoza Umkhulu.”
 When you greet a Zulu shaman with these terms you do not only greet the Zulu shaman but you also greet the Great Spirits they walk with, the Ancestors of the Light, they walk with.
+“I, and all of my ancestors greet you, and all of your ancestors with joy!”